 As a drug and substance with highly addictive properties, dependency and addiction can develop quickly, even after only trying it a few times.
 While recreational use of cocaine in America is illegal, statistics from the National Institute on Drug Abuse (NIDA), showed that about 15% of people in the United States tried cocaine.

 Cocaine detox is the process of returning to a “pre-addiction” state.
 First, a person must stop using cocaine and other substances altogether.
 After that, their body and mind will readjust from cocaine abuse.
 During this time, a person could have intense cravings and withdrawal symptoms.

-Thus, during cocaine detox at a professional detox center such as ours in Los Angeles, a person gets the care they need to manage withdrawal symptoms.
+Thus, during cocaine detox at a professional rehab center such as ours in Los Angeles, a person gets the care they need to manage withdrawal symptoms.
 They also get the support they need to deal with cravings to prevent relapse.
-The supportive environment of a detox center can help people stay accountable for their recovery goals.
+The supportive environment of a detox program can help people stay accountable for their recovery goals.

 Cocaine Withdrawal Symptoms

 Most often, cocaine detox causes withdrawal symptoms similar to the “crash” many users have when they are no longer high.
 Since cocaine causes unnatural flooding of feel-good chemicals in the brain, these chemicals are depleted after using the drug.
 Thus, cocaine users “crash” as these chemicals need time to restore.
 Many users resort to using more cocaine to avoid this crash resulting in addiction.